VictorPizarroR/StaPhyloRes/README.md

 > Philip Ewels, Alexander Peltzer, Sven Fillinger, Harshil Patel, Johannes Alneberg, Andreas Wilm, Maxime Ulysse Garcia, Paolo Di Tommaso & Sven Nahnsen.
 >
 > Nat Biotechnol.
 2020 Feb 13. doi: 10.1038/s41587-020-0439-x.

-In addition, references of tools and data used in this pipeline are as follows: